You can’t manage what you can’t measure

 Ross is a Director of the Bruce Mathieson Group, having led its senior management team for over 28 years.
 He has significant financial, investment, and operational experience.
 Ross was, until recently, a senior executive of Woolworths Limited in his role as the Chief Operating Officer of the ALH Group, where he still remains a Director.

 Antony is a Director at Wyborn Capital, a property business based in Auckland, New Zealand.
-Antony has a keen interest in the environment and in harnessing innovative technology to solve real problems.
+Antony has a keen interest in the environment, regenerative agriculture and in harnessing innovative technology to solve real problems.
 Eco Detection’s world-first water monitoring technology combines both passions, offering the ability to create real environmental change.

 Chief Operating Officer